About Us

 The Hinsdale Central High School Microfinance Club is a student-run initiative with a mission is to alleviate global poverty through microloans.
 We donate to a plethora of individuals and causes around the world, such as small, female-run businesses.
 With our microloans, we hope to make a significant positive impact on the world.

-Microfinance Club
+Spence Microfinance Club

 Spence School